enplasmatic/wynn/README.md

 # Wynn: A new way to code
-A programming language with the simplicity of python with the functionality of a language like C. Developer-friendly and easily readable! \
+A programming language with the simplicity of Python and the functionality of a language like C.** Developer-friendly** and **easily readable**! \
-This minimalistic language encourages creativity and out-of-the-box thinking, with barebone functions and uncomplicated syntax! \
+This minimalistic language encourages **creativity** and out-of-the-box thinking, with **bare-bone** functions and uncomplicated syntax! \
 Below is a guide of keywords and functions to use in the language.

 # Structure
-Wynn is an interpreted, high-level, dynamically-typed, general purpose programming language.
+Wynn is an **interpreted**, **high-level**, dynamically-typed, **general purpose** programming language.
 Similar to Python, it uses indentation instead of brackets.
 It can be used for a wide variety of things, but is typically aimed towards statistical analysis, quick coding (prototyping), and simple app / game development.

 # Basic Keywords